Diversity in the shipping industry

 Zero tolerance for discrimination

-With that in mind, I am proud to lead a company with zero tolerance for discrimination.
-Today, close to 42 per cent of Höegh Autoliners’ global shore based staff among our 20 locations are women and 40 per cent of the current Executive team.
+Höegh Autoliners has a zero tolerance for discrimination.
+Today, close to 42 per cent of our global shore based staff among our 20 locations are women.
 In our global team, there are 32 nationalities.
 We also have 31 female seafarers at the time of writing, and the number is growing.
 We hope to see our first female Captain in a not too distant future.

-We still have a way to go and we continuously work with our recruitment processes and our leadership pipeline, but the most important to me is that we have a well-founded culture of acceptance and inclusion in Höegh.
-I am determined that our company should be an employer of choice for the best talent, no matter their gender, race, religion, sexual preferences, physical disabilities or age.
+We still have a way to go and we continuously work with our recruitment processes and our leadership pipeline, but the most important is to have a well-founded culture of acceptance and inclusion in Höegh.
+Our company should be an employer of choice for the best talent, no matter their gender, race, religion, sexual preferences, physical disabilities or age.

 Creating an efficient workplace for all stages of life